rifqanzalbina/BrainMLCode/MachineLearning/README.md

 # About
-All this project is goona update always so stay soon
+All this project is gonna update always so stay soon

 # Made by
 - rifqanzalbina